huijing/slides/82-jsfwdays-2020/TRANSCRIPT.md

 - a lot that CSS can do now, a layout like this chat where you want the messages to start at the bottom can be done with flexbox and the box alignment properties
 - *type something into the livechat window*
-- *switch to console to plug the coupon code*
+- to have the chat messages start from the bottom of the page, we can make use of `margin-top: auto` on the first child of the chat container *toggle DevTools and highlight*
 - alternating left-right layout can be done without rearranging the markup, so you can maintain a consistent hierarchy
-- with shapes, your text can even flow around an image
+- with shapes, your text can even flow around an image, as long as the image has alpha
-- *switch to Chrome window for agent interface*
+- *switch to other window for agent interface*
-- have the footer be neatly at the bottom of the window when there isn't enough content at first can be easily done with flexbox now
+- have an element, like maybe a footer, or this message box, be neatly at the bottom of the window when there isn't enough content at first can be easily done with flexbox now
 - have personal wishlist of more features that DevTools can have for this purpose like Logical Properties and mixed writing modes and we can feedback this to the different DevTools teams
 - but my wish is for more people to try out the new properties, you don't have to use all of them, but know that there are lots more possibilities now that our toolbox has expanded
 - hope that DevTools can help you figure things out just like it helped me

-Дякую!